and chewing, why it has been banned

 Khat is the Celastraceus edulis plant, a flowering evergreen tree or large shrub, which grows in the Horn of Africa and southwestern Arabia.
 The leaves of the khat plant, which is also known as qat, are chewed for the feeling of euphoria they produce.
 But scientists at King's College London have discovered that they also contain chemicals that help sperm mature and fertilise an egg.
 In studies of mouse and human sperm, the scientists discovered that amphetamine-like compounds which belong to a group of chemicals known as phenylpropanolamines (PPAs) stimulated and extended the final maturing process in sperm.
 Bath salts contain manmade chemicals like mephedrone and methylenedioxypyrovalerone, or MDPV, also known as substituted cathinones.
 Both drugs are related to khat, the organic stimulant found in Arab and East African countries that is illegal in the United States.

-Kath Plant research
+Kath Plant research and review

-Catha edulis (Khat) induces cell death by apoptosis in leukemia cell lines.
+Catha edulis (Khat) induces cell death by apoptosis in

 Ann N Y Acad Sci.
 2003.